fengtan/ldap-explorer/README.md

 - in activate(): refactor the commands implementations, they all look similar
 - define strings in package.nl.json so they are translatable and common
 - git log | grep mas
+- make sure there is no unnecessary import ; run some code optimization tool / quality check

 CI
 - github action should run eslint + autotests